lmcrean/Steam-Report/README.md

 The project was researched, conceived and designed in 6 weeks.
 Important limitations of the project had to be set from the outset such as

 - **Developing the Mininum Viable Product and Unique Selling Point simultaeneously.** This way, the essential product would be met in time with the deadline, and the unique features would keep me motivated.
+For the user, this strategy seemed the best option to guarantee a balance of both reliability and enjoyment.

 [↑ Back to top](#Steam-Report)